vatpac-technology/sops/docs/enroute/Melbourne Centre/HYD.md

 - Assigned `A090`

 All other aircraft coming from PIY CTA must be **Heads-up** Coordinated to PH TCU prior to **20nm** from the boundary.

-#### Departures
-Voiceless for all aircraft:

-- Tracking via a Procedural SID terminus; and
-- Assigned the lower of `F180` or the `RFL`

-All other aircraft going to PIY CTA will be **Heads-up** Coordinated by PH TCU.

-### Enroute
-As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

-### HYD Internal
-Changes to CFL are permitted up to the boundary from GVE, CRS and HYD to PIY.

-All else is Voiceless, no changes to route or CFL within **20nm** (reduced from 50nm) to boundary.

-That being said, it is *advised* that HYD(All) gives **Heads-up Coordination** prior to **20nm** in the following scenarios:
-- JAR to PIY for all aircraft
-- LEA to PIY for all aircraft

-### IND (Oceanic)
-As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

-Aircraft must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

-!!! phraseology
-    **LEA**: "QFA121, identification terminated, report position to Brisbane Radio, 129.25"

 ### PE TCU
 #### Airspace